Parameters

 Feedback shows users the impact their actions have on the system.
 Without feedback, systems are very hard to learn and use.
 With clear and responsive feedback, even systems that are difficult to describe can often be intuitively understood.

 In simple cases, showing users the end result of their choices after each change may be enough.
 In more complex situations, it is often helpful to provide intermediate feedback.
-Many procedural systems are too complex to provide realtime feedback.
+Many procedural systems are too complex to provide real-time feedback.
 For systems that take a long time to calculate, providing immediate confirmation of user input is important.
 Sometimes it can be very helpful to provide a low-quality, but quick, preview as well.

 Keep Your User In Mind